DipayanDasgupta/NiftySectoralAnalysis2.0/README.md

 ## Using the Application

-1.  **API Keys:** Ensure your Gemini API key is in `.env` or update it via the UI for the session.
+1.  **API Keys:** Ensure your Gemini and NewsAPI.org API keys are correctly set in your `.env` file.
+You can also temporarily update them for your current browser session via the UI.
-2.  **Data Source:** The application primarily uses the locally scraped data from `news_data.db`.
-3.  **Analysis:**
+2.  **Operation Modes:**
+    *   **Batch Sector Analysis:**
-    *   Select "Sector Sentiment Analysis" mode.
+        *   Select this mode.
-    *   Choose the "End Date for Analysis" and "News Lookback (Days)" that fall within the range of data you have scraped into your database.
+        *   Choose a "Start Date" and "End Date" for analysis (ensure data exists in your `news_data.db` for this range if you've run the bulk scraper).
-    *   Select sectors.
+        *   Select one or more Nifty sectors.
+        *   Set LLM parameters (max articles, custom prompt).
-    *   Click "Run Sector Analysis".
+        *   Click "Run Operation".
+Sector-level sentiment charts and LLM analysis will appear.
-    *   Once sector results are displayed, you can select constituent stocks for that sector and click the "Run Analysis for Selected Stocks" button that appears within that sector's results.
+        *   Within each sector's result, you can select constituent stocks and click "Analyze Selected Stocks" for a more granular analysis using the same date range and LLM parameters.
-4.  **View Results:** Charts and detailed LLM/VADER insights will be displayed.
-The UI log shows processing steps.
+    *   **Ad-hoc Stock/Sector Analysis (+Scrape):**
+        *   Select this mode.
+        *   Choose "Target Type" (Stock or Sector).
+        *   Enter the "Target Name/Ticker".
+        *   Select "Start Date" and "End Date".
+        *   Choose "News Source Priority":
+            *   `Local DB first, then NewsAPI`: Recommended.
+            *   `Local DB Only`: Only uses your scraped data.
+            *   `NewsAPI.org Only`: Directly queries NewsAPI (useful for very recent news if DB isn't fresh).
+        *   Optionally, check "Trigger Fresh Scrape..." and provide domains if you want the app to attempt a *small, quick scrape* for the target and date range before analysis. **Use with caution for short date ranges due to potential CAPTCHAs.**
+        *   Set LLM parameters.
+        *   Click "Run Operation".
+Results will include an LLM analysis, a table of articles used, and a chart showing daily VADER sentiment (and stock price if applicable).

 ## Key Challenges & Notes

--   **Google Search Scraping:** Directly scraping Google Search is challenging due to CAPTCHAs and bot detection.
-The integrated `GoogleSearchNewsURLExtractor` attempts mitigations but may still be blocked.
-For robust, high-volume URL acquisition, using a paid Google Search API is recommended as a future enhancement.
-Inspect `uc_google_captcha_page...html` files if created during scraping.
+-   **Google Search Scraping (for `scrape_financial_news_db.py` and ad-hoc scrape):** Directly scraping Google Search is highly prone to CAPTCHAs and IP blocks.
+The integrated `GoogleSearchNewsURLExtractor` uses `undetected-chromedriver` and various techniques to mitigate this, but success is not guaranteed and can vary.
+    -   Inspect files in the `google_captcha_pages/` directory if scraping yields no URLs; these HTML files show what Google returned (e.g., a CAPTCHA page).
+    -   For robust, high-volume URL acquisition for the bulk scraper, a paid Google Search API (like SerpApi) or a commercial scraping service that handles CAPTCHAs would be a more reliable long-term solution.
--   **Data Volume:** The effectiveness of the dashboard depends on the amount and relevance of data in `news_data.db`.
-Regular runs of `scrape_financial_news_db.py` are needed to keep it populated.
+-   **Data Volume & Quality:** The effectiveness of the "Batch Sector Analysis" mode heavily depends on the amount and relevance of data populated into `news_data.db` by `scrape_financial_news_db.py`.
+Regular runs of the bulk scraper are needed to build and maintain this corpus.
--   **LLM Costs:** Be mindful of Google Gemini API usage costs.
+-   **LLM & NewsAPI Costs:** Be mindful of API usage costs for Google Gemini and NewsAPI.org (if used frequently as a fallback or primary source in ad-hoc mode).
+-   **Synchronous On-Demand Scrape:** The "Trigger Fresh Scrape" feature in the ad-hoc mode runs synchronously within the Flask request.
+It's intended for very small, targeted scrapes (e.g., 1-2 domains, short date range).
+Longer scrapes will cause the UI to hang.

 ## Future Enhancements

--   Integration of a reliable paid Google Search API.
+-   Integration of a reliable paid Search API for the bulk scraper.
--   Implementation of a Nifty 50 Backtester module.
+-   Implementation of a Nifty 50 Backtester module using historical sentiment and price data.
--   Asynchronous scraping tasks triggered from the Flask app for near real-time updates.
+-   Asynchronous task queue (e.g., Celery with Redis/RabbitMQ) for on-demand scraping from the Flask app to prevent UI blocking.
--   Advanced database querying and full-text search capabilities.
+-   More sophisticated data visualization and dashboarding features.
+-   User account management and saved preferences.